GeoffreyWang1117/SimpleAlgorithm/README.md

 # SimpleAlgorithm
-SImple Algorithm from the Textbook
+Simple Algorithm from the Textbook